 What is OSIRIS, and what is it used for?

 OSIRIS is the student information system (SIS) in use at the University of Twente.
 All information regarding enrolment, study progress and payments by students is registered in OSIRIS.
-OSIRIS is also connected to various other systems in use at the UT, such as the national enrolment application Studielink, the digital learning environment Blackboard and the Student Mobility System (SMS).
+OSIRIS is also connected to various other systems in use at the UT, such as the national enrolment application Studielink, the digital learning environment Blackboard and Mobility Online.

 OSIRIS is used both by students and employees of supporting services.